Horse64/root.horse64.org/docs/Features.md

 ---------------

-Horse64 Root brings lowlevel safety features that are easy to use, consistently used in practice, and clear:
+Horse64 Root brings lowlevel safety features that are easy to use, used mostly consistently in practice, and clear:

 - **Block-level `defer` makes safe cleanup easy.**
   This type of statement is 1. easy to understand,